amcmullen9291/Demo/README.md

 To run create-react-wptheme in your Ubutnu terminal cd into, or open a git bash terminal in, ../c/xampp/htdocs/wordpress/wp-content/themes.

 Weather data fetched from 'https://openweathermap.org/'
-note: this is the React backend removed from the project as a whole.
+note: this is the React frontend removed from the project as a whole.

 Available Scripts
 In the project directory, you can run: